alflennik/use-flow/documentation/tutorial.md

 As is frequently the case with useFlow, things have gone so smoothly that I feel a temptation - no, a _need_ - to elevate the experience.
 If it's so easy to do, why not!

-So let's optimize the performance of our app, which will be a great opportunity to take our tutorial from the simpler situation we've handled so far into something at the complexity-level of a real-world application and see how useFlow handles it.
+So let's optimize the performance of our app, which will be a great opportunity to take our tutorial from the oversimplified situation we've handled so far into something at the complexity-level of a real-world application and see how useFlow handles it.

 Right now, each image takes a small-but-perceptible time to load.
 What would be cooler is for each image to load instantaneously.
 But how?